srsran/srsRAN_4G_docs/srslte_application_notes/source/norf/index.rst

 Limitations
 ***********
 The UE and the eNodeb have a number of timers specified by the 3GPP.
 Some of these timers are based on system timers and not in RF based timers.
-When ZMQ between two computers is used, the baseband throughput is so low that timers expire easily.
+When ZMQ between two computers is used, the baseband throughput is so low that the latency sky-rockets and timers expire easily.
 This cause the UE to frequently fail to attach.

-Future work on the eNb and UE sides need to be carried out in order to fully support this opperation reliably.
+Future work on the eNb and UE sides needs to be carried out in order to fully support this opperation reliably.

 ZeroMQ Installation